 Performance/ Intervention held at Silo City, Buffalo, NY.
 The USA.

 Buffalo is the original territory of the Seneca Nation, a member of the Haudenosaunee Six Nations Confederacy.
-This territory is covered by The Dish with One Spoon Treaty of Peace and Friendship, a pledge to peaceably share and care for the resources around the Great Lakes.
-It is also covered by the 1794 Treaty of Canandaigua, between the United States Government and the Six Nations Confederacy, which further affirmed Haudenosaunee land rights and sovereignty in the State of New York.
+The Dish covers this territory with the One Spoon Treaty of Peace and Friendship, a pledge to peaceably share and care for the resources around the Great Lakes.
+It is also covered by the 1794 Treaty of Canandaigua between the United States Government and the Six Nations Confederacy, which further affirmed the Haudenosaunee's land rights and sovereignty in the State of New York.
 Today, this region is still the home to the Haudenosaunee people.
-I am so grateful for the opportunity to visit, get to know, spend time, and share ideas within this territory.
-I am grateful for the traditional Knowledge Keepers and Elders, I recognize the land, its gifts and lessons, and the territory I reside in.
+I am so grateful for visiting, getting to know, spending time, and sharing ideas within this territory.
+I am thankful for the Traditional Knowledge Keepers and Elders, and I recognize the land, its gifts and lessons, and the territory I reside in.

 Documention done in part by the photographer Vanessa Fortin and Erik Sirke